Mattress Hygiene Tips for a Cleaner Sleep Environment

 Understanding sleep disorders means identifying the specific condition disrupting your rest and matching it with the right fix—better sleep hygiene, CBT‑I for insomnia, and medical therapies like CPAP or light therapy when indicated—so you can restore quality sleep and daytime energy.

-Key Takeaways on Understanding Sleep Disorders
+Understanding Sleep Disorders and Their Causes

 • Spot the type: Insomnia, sleep apnea, RLS, narcolepsy, and circadian rhythm issues are the most common.